bfirsh/loom/README.md

 Elegant deployment with Fabric and Puppet.

-Loom fills the gaps that Puppet doesn't fill: bootstrapping machines, giving them roles, deploying Puppet code and installing third party Puppet modules.
+Loom does the stuff Puppet doesn't do well or at all: bootstrapping machines, giving them roles, deploying Puppet code and installing third party Puppet modules.
 It's useful for both serverless and master/agent Puppet installations.

 Install
 -------